Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Yeah, there could be even further diversity and equity and tolerance courses at corporate level.

-We're already doing that to the masses.
+But they're already doing that to the map.

 That's the next suggestion.